UVACircMetNeuLab/glp1r-reward-circuit/README.md

 ## Overview
 This repository contains analysis code and toy datasets used to reproduce key steps of our pipeline for studying how GLP-1R agonists affect home cage behavior.
-The code is written in Python and Jupyter notebooks, and toy datasets are provided so users can run the workflow without large raw data files.
+The core pipeline is written in Python and Jupyter notebooks, with toy datasets provided for reproducibility.

+Additional statistical analyses (e.g., PCA, MANOVA, permutation testing) are implemented in R for downstream interpretation of behavioral data.
+Separate MATLAB scripts are included for fiber photometry data processing and calcium signal analysis from a different experiment within the same study.

 ## Installation
 This project requires Python 3.11 and the packages listed in `environment.yml`.